Restaurants

 2897 W. Pioneer Parkway, Dalworthington Gardens (Arlington)

 This food truck is one of about four in a parking lot in Dalworthington Gardens, which is inside Arlington.
 (Yes, they have bored cops.
 Be warned.)
-Get past that, though, and you'll be dazzled by the grilled shrimp and chicken over mounds of creamy Cajun pasta at Jaykusteaux.
-The wait can be long (two hours on a recent Friday night) as the secret about this spot is now out.
-Just be patient; it's worth it.
-But don't speed.
+Get past that, though, and you’ll be dazzled by the grilled shrimp and chicken over mounds of creamy Cajun pasta at Jaykusteaux.
+The wait can be long now that the secret about this spot is out.
+Just be patient; it’s worth it.
+But don’t speed.

 Boudamnn